andybeet/dbutils/README.md

 Caution: `ROracle` is out of date and has not been tested with versions of R > 3.2 and versions of instant client > 12.x

+### Installation without ROracle

+Caution: This may not work if DNS settings are not configured properly

+`remotes::install_github("andybeet/dbutils@v0.1.2")`

+If `odbc::odbcListDrivers()` returns an entry for the instantclient you should be able to use this package without `ROracle`

 ## Contact